Japanese traditional crafts

 • Karatsu-yaki : Saga prefecture.

-It started at the 15th century, and many nice potteries for tea ceremony were produces.
+It started in the 15th century, and many nice potteries for tea ceremony were produces.

 This keeps the traditional technology from Korea.